-Fifteen or more years passed and that fall, I had an eighth grader heading off to junior high and an Earth Science class.
+Fifteen or more years passed and that fall, I had an eighth grader heading off to middle high and an Earth Science class.
 As I watched him leave, so full of unrealized ability, so hobbled by low self-esteem, I prayed that he’d meet a teacher like Mrs. Mohrs.
-In that moment, watching his back head up the hill to school, I was overwhelmed by the gift she’d given me: believing in me.
+In that moment, watching him head up the hill to school, I was overwhelmed by the gift she’d given me: believing in me.
 But more…I was dazzled by the power of a dedicated teacher, how she had shaped an entire life.

 That very morning, I wrote her a letter of appreciation.
 Over the years, I’d kept track of her through my mother’s little-old-blue-hair network: the ladies who got their hair done at the same Crystal Beauty Salon.
 My mother’s friend, Mary, sat in the chair next to Mrs. Mohrs on their regular Friday appointments at the salon.
 I’d heard how Mrs. Mohrs had a series of strokes and how her husband drove her to the beauty shop.
 Word of my life and hers traveled easily along the grapevine though I’d moved to another city.
 Anyway, I wrote a letter to her expressing my gratitude and telling how her influence had been a real turning point in my life.
 Further, I told her how I wished for someone like her in my son’s life.

 I never received a reply from her.
-Mother’s friend, Mary, reported that she brought the letter, folded carefully in her purse, to read aloud at the beauty shop.
+Mother’s friend, Mary, reported that Mrs. Mohrs brought the letter, folded carefully in her purse, to read aloud at the beauty shop.
 The next I heard was from her minister.
 Mrs. Mohrs had died and the minister called to ask if it was all right to read my letter as her eulogy at her funeral.
 I was honored to know that with Divine Timing, my appreciation and love had come to full flower in time for her to know.